 Time gap between previous style over (last piece out from the line) and first piece output of the current style is known as style change over time.
 Shorter changeover time is considered as better performance level.
 It varies style to style and production systems.
 Time of Change over time of each style is recorded and average changeover time of the factory is measured.

-7. Right First time quality:
+7. Right First-time quality:

 This indicator is represented in percentages.
 Total audits passed in first time out of total audit conducted by auditors.
-First time right quality is measured in various stages of garment processing and analysis is done audit wise.
+First-time right quality is measured in various stages of garment processing and analysis is done audit wise.
 Higher values (percentage) of right first time quality is considered as better performance of the factory.

-8. Quality to Production:
+8. Quality of Production:

-Quality level of each department is measured in DHU and Percentage defective unit.
+The quality level of each department is measured in DHU and Percentage defective unit.
 Higher the value of DHU higher alteration time and higher cost incurred in quality.

-9. Down time percentage:
+9. Downtime percentage: